codelion/optillm/optillm/plugins/spl/README.md

 1. **Problem Classification**: The plugin analyzes each query to determine its problem type
 2. **Strategy Selection**: It selects relevant strategies from its database based on the problem type and content
 3. **System Prompt Augmentation**: Selected strategies (up to MAX_STRATEGIES_FOR_INFERENCE) are added to the system prompt

+When learning mode is enabled, the plugin also performs:
 4. **Effectiveness Evaluation**: After generating a response, the system evaluates how well each strategy worked
-5. **Strategy Refinement**: Periodically, strategies are refined based on their usage and effectiveness
+5. **Strategy Creation & Refinement**: The system creates new strategies for unseen problem types and periodically refines existing strategies based on usage

 The plugin maintains two separate limits:
 - **Storage Limit** (MAX_STRATEGIES_PER_TYPE): Controls how many strategies can be stored in the database per problem type